servicemeshinterface/smi-spec/traffic-access-control.md

   - metrics
 ```

 This example selects all the pods with `app: foo` as a label.
-For traffic
+Traffic
-destined to port 8080 on these pods, `/metrics` is allowed.
+destined on a path `/metrics` is allowed.
 The `matches` field
 is optional and if omitted, a rule is valid for all the matches in a traffic
 spec (a OR relationship).

+Allowing destination traffic should only be permitted with permission of the
+service owner.
+Therefore, RBAC rules should be configured to control the pods
+which are allowed to assign the label defined in the TrafficTarget selector.

 Note: access control is *always* enforced on the *server* side of a connection
 (or the target).
 It is up to implementations to decide whether they would also